After the housing market crash in 2008, many people found themselves underwater on their mortgage when their home’s value dropped.

 - If you have little or no equity in your home

-- Your loan is owned by Fannie Mae or Freddie Mac.
+- Fannie Mae or Freddie Mac owns your loan.
 (Check the Fannie Mae Loan Lookup tool)

 - Have not used HARP previously

-If you have an FHA, VA, or USDA loan you can do a streamline refinance even if you’re underwater on your loan.
+If you have a government-backed home loan such as an FHA, VA, or USDA loan you can do a streamline refinance even if you’re underwater on your loan.
 A streamline refinance means the process is streamlined to be quicker and easier than a conventional refinance.

 - 210 day waiting period

 - Refinance must produce a net tangible benefit

 - 620 credit score